September 1, 2023

 During her childhood, Edmo wasn’t immersed in the Blackfeet language or traditional ways.
 That changed after she graduated from college and returned to the reservation.

 As a Tribal liaison for the National Parks Conservation Association, Edmo met with Tribal elders who took her under their wing and mentored her in Blackfeet history and spirituality.
 They explained the significance of the Badger-Two Medicine area.
-“Our cultural connection to this land is deeper than us just occupying it,” Edmo says.
+“Our cultural connection to this land is deeper than us just occupying it,” said Edmo, speaking to Earthjustice in 2015.
 “It’s a vital connection to our identity.”

 By 1997, a more conservation-minded Forest Service placed a moratorium on any new oil and gas leases along the Rocky Mountain Front, including the Badger-Two Medicine area.
-Since then, many companies and leaseholders have voluntarily relinquished their leases.
+In the years that followed, many companies and leaseholders voluntarily relinquished their leases.
 A handful of leases remained, though, sitting in legal limbo for decades due to a series of suspensions by the federal government.

-One of those leaseholders is the Solenex company in Louisiana.
-In June 2013, Solenex sued the federal government, alleging that it had unreasonably delayed the company’s right to develop its lease.
+One of those leaseholders was the Solenex company in Louisiana.
+In 2013, Solenex sued the federal government, alleging that it had unreasonably delayed the company’s right to develop its lease.
 The fight to protect the Badger-Two Medicine area had just taken on a new urgency.

 The fight over the Badger-Two Medicine area is just one in a long-running series of Tribal lands grabs initiated by the U.S. government.